realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 Attempting to make the Domain layer code as idiomatic as possible, and to make it easy to read and understand.
 Strive to make it look like regular English, and to be able to read it without an IDE and make domain layer use regular java.

-### Encapsulation via methods
+### Encapsulation of Data via Intention-named methods
+  - Set and Get methods are not used, instead methods are named for their intention.
+  - Problem: The English word `set` and `get` are _extremely_ generic
+    - Hundreds of definitions, each with many subtle different meanings, based on context.
+    - `set` and `get` do not reveal the underlying intention of the method.
+    - It's a very convenient generic short-hand for the code-writer, but not for the code-reader.
 - No setters
+  - All changes must be made via intention-named methods.
-  - Only immutable copies of objects are returned
+  - Only immutable copies of objects are returned, for read-only purposes.
 - No Direct Reference Getters
   - No references to internal mutable objects (all fields are `final`)
   - Only return copies of information
-  - Never reveal internal structures - always return curated copies for a specific purpose
+  - Never reveal internal structures - always return _curated_ copies for a specific intended purpose.
   - Returning/Exposing `Role` objects or `id's` is OK
   - Never return `null`
-    - Return an intention revealing object instead, like a `Boolean` or `Result` or `Empty` object.
+    - Return an intention-revealing object instead
+    - Prefer `Result` or `Empty` object instead of `null`
+    - `boolean` is acceptable, over `null`.
 - Methods that require network or CPU time should be labeled
   - ie: `calculateTotalCost()` is preferred over `getTotalCost()`
   - ie: `fetchInfo()` is preferred over `getInfo()`
-- When the getter just returns a simple field, no need to use get.
+- When the method is a simple data-accessor that just returns a simple field, no need to use get.
-  - Prefer `id()` over `getId()` for readability
+  - Prefer `id()` over `getId()` for readability and simplicity.
   - ie: `info()` is preferred over `getInfo()`
   - ie: `id()` is preferred over `getId()`

 ### No Nulls in Domain
 - Nulls only allowed to be passed in constructors
+  - in order to indicate "use a default value for this"
-- Nulls are checked for in constructors only
+- Nulls are checked for in constructors only, usually to create a reasonable default value.
 - Nulls are not allowed to be returned from methods
   - return "Empty" objects instead
-- Use sensible objects that show intent
+- Use intention-named objects that indicate the reason for a `null` case.
-  - ie: `PrivateLibrary` instead of a `null` `sourceLibrary`
+  - ie: `PrivateLibrary` instead of a `null` source Library

+- Important Exception
-- One exception: "null" is returned from fetches when no error has occurred.
+  - `null` is returned from `fetchInfo()` when no error has occurred.
   - If there is an error, it is returned in a `Result` object.
-  - This is for convenience, allows the fetch info and error handling to happen in one line.
+  - This is for convenience:
+    - It allows the `fetchInfo()` and error handling to be a single line.

 ### Intention Revealing Error Messages
 - Error messages should be human-readable, clearly reveal the problem encountered
 - include ids of associated object(s) in message.

 ### No Global State
+- No shared mutable state
 - No static/global variables
-- No accessing global state
+- No global accessing state of App (except via passed-in Context object)

+### No Dependency Injection Framework
 - All dependencies passed in constructors
+- Singleton objects reside in the Context object, and are passed in constructors.

 ### All Objects Immutable
 - All objects are immutable, except for the `UUID2` `id` and `UUIDType` values for all objects.